Brown-University-Library/eaccpf-indexer/README.md

 then insert the record into Solr.
 In addition, the crawler can generate a report on the quality of the EACCPF that is indexed.

-  python indexer.py config [OPTIONS]
+ > python indexer.py config [OPTIONS]

-  --clean      Clean input files of common errors before further processing --crawl      Crawl file system or web site for metadata files --infer      Infer concepts, entities, locations from free text fields --post       Post Solr Input Documents to Apache Solr index --report     Generate a report and write to specified path --transform  Transform metadata files to Solr Input Document format
+ >
+ > --analyze   Analyze EAC-CPF for quality indicators and generate an HTML report
+ > --clean      Clean input files of common errors before further processing
+ > --crawl      Crawl file system or web site for metadata files
+ > --infer      Infer concepts, entities, locations from free text fields
+ > --post       Post Solr Input Documents to Apache Solr index
+ > --transform  Transform metadata files to Solr Input Document format

 Copy indexer.cfg.example into a new configuration file and edit as needed.